Ninja Hayate: Reception

 In Japan, Game Machine listed Ninja Hayate as the fourth most successful upright/cockpit arcade unit of January 1985.
 It was later listed as the top-grossing upright/cockpit arcade unit of February 1985.

 GamePro gave the Sega CD version a mixed review, considering the game to be inferior to Dragon's Lair and Time Gal with the gameplay lacking in "dramatics" and with "grainy and soupy looking" graphics.
 They said players "won't be disappointed" if they "like these types of games" but if they don't, they should avoid the game.
 The five reviewers of Electronic Gaming Monthly gave it a 32 out of 50 (8, 7, 5, 6 and 6 out of 10), commenting that the gameplay relies more on memorization than anything else.
 Although positive to game's animation, they said that it is more a treat to watch than to play.

-Legacy

-The original arcade version had no music except opening and ending theme.
-Entire music played on the Sega CD version were newly composed.